 Pros: +Licensed by Marvel. +Several playable heroes. +Randomized areas.

-Cons: -Gameplay style may not appeal to some. -Limited information available.
+Cons: -Gameplay style may feel dated. -Limited hero unlocks.

 Marvel Heroes Overview